TomOrth/Open-Learning-Platform/README.md

 * DOMAIN            - Domain of the application

 For development purposes, you may want to use [Figaro](https://github.com/laserlemon/figaro) for the enviornment variables.
 Otherwise, you can set them as normally would.
-If running of my VM for SWE, these variables are already setup properly for testing and demo purposes